Search the KHIT Blog

 UPDATE

 My wife and i were renters from 1974 to 1992 (Seaatle, Birmingham, Tuscaloosa, and Knoxville TN).
-After Cheryl was promoted and transferred from Tennessee to Las Vegas in 1992 (Nevada Test Site DOE nuke cleanup project), we bought our first home, a new one we watched being built across the summer out near Summerlin.
+After Cheryl was promoted by her company and transferred from Tennessee to Las Vegas in 1992 (QA Mgr, Nevada Test Site DOE nuke cleanup project), we bought our first home, a new one we watched being built across the summer out near Summerlin.
 30 yr. fixed rate conventional mortgage.
 Eleven years later (2003), we sold and moved across town.
 A great property, on the near- south side, close to the Strip, 10 minutes from McCarran Airport.
 We did a fixed rate 15 yr note.

 Vegas Valley residential was heating up rapidly.
 Our 2nd house doubled in comps value within 3 yrs.

 After 6 yrs in the Bay Area (again renters), we moved to Baltimore in 2019 to be close to our Son.
 Last Kid Standing.
 We'd sat on our Vegas realty profits, so we put 50% down on our Baltimore house and, again, a 15 yr fixed note (@ 4%).
-We've toyed with doing a HELOC for some big-ticket house improvement work, avoiding too large an IRA distribution at a time when the IRA remains very profitable.
+We've toyed recently with doing a HELOC for some big-ticket house improvement work, avoiding too large (and taxable) IRA distribution at a time when the IRA remains very profitable.
 Our home equity is growing rapidly.
+Borrow against some of it?

 After seeing this PBS video segment, though...